ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

 connection = "redis://localhost:6379"
 ```

-Alternatively, you can provide connection parameters instead of `URI` as follows.
+Alternatively, you can provide connection parameters instead of the `URI` as follows.

 ```toml
 [<packageName>.<moduleName>.redis.connection]